 Monday, Aug 17, 2020

-Join Sea Shepherd this Science Week for our Ocean Origami activity and learn more about the inhabitants of our blue planet.
+Join Sea Shepherd for our Ocean Origami challenges and learn more about some iconic marine animals.

-This year we’re shining the spotlight on five key species and you can learn more about each one and how we can protect them, by doing our origami activities.
+We’re shining the spotlight on five key species where you can learn more about each one and how we can protect them, by doing our origami activities.